-Other revenue consists of bank interest and the return of surplus funds from the Workers' Compensation Board (if any), which are recorded when earned.
+Other revenue consists of bank interest, which is recorded when earned.

 b) Tangible Capital Assets

 Tangible capital assets are reported at cost less accumulated amortization.
 Amortization is recorded on a straight-line basis at rates based on estimated useful lives of the tangible capital assets as follows: